opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~~~~
  |Color_Card|

-Creates in the selected column a layer of the set Color.
+Creates a new column/layer containing the set Color.
 It can be used, for example, as a background color or to create a colorize effect by applying it combined with a multiply effect.

 .. _kaleido: